brimdata/zed/docs/data-model/zng.md

 ## 2. The ZNG Format

-A ZNG stream comprises a sequence of interleaved frames of data where a frame contains one of three types of data:
+A ZNG stream comprises a sequence of frames where each frame contains one of three types of data:
 _types_, _values_, or externally-defined _control_.

 A stream is punctuated by the end-of-stream value `0xff`.